WeerasingheN-T/hotel-reservation-frontend/README.md

 # Project Status - In progress

-Stayora is a full-stack web application for Online Hotel Reservation Platform(belongs to a virtual organization).
+Stayora is a full-stack web application for an Online Hotel Reservation Platform(belongs to a virtual organization).
 It facilates users to,
 * register with the app and login
 * view available hotels in Sri Lanka
 * view hotel locations through the Map